James Maxwell (actor): Work in television and film

 He was also seen in the films Private Potter (1962), The Evil of Frankenstein (1964), Otley (1968) and One Day in the Life of Ivan Denisovich (1970).
 The first and last of these directed by his friend and colleague Casper Wrede.

 Personal life

-He married the actress Avril Elgar in 1952 and the couple had two sons.
+Maxwell married the actress Avril Elgar in 1952 and the couple had two sons.
 They met at the Old Vic theatre school and she appeared in many of Maxwell's productions.
 He died in 1995.

-James Maxwell was referenced in the Royal Exchange Theatre, Manchester episode of Most Haunted (S8,07) when psychic medium David Wells allegedly received a message from Maxwell's spirit.
+Maxwell was referenced in the Royal Exchange Theatre, Manchester episode of Most Haunted (S8,07) when psychic medium David Wells allegedly received a message from Maxwell's spirit.
 His career was touched upon as a founding member of the theatre.